 If you ride a motorcycle with any regularity, sooner or later you’re going to get road rash.
 Wearing appropriate gear can help protect you, but in some cases, even the best leather or thickest jeans cannot prevent road rash.
 Layers of skin sheer off and the pain is intense.

-After a motorcycle crash, you may feel quite a bit of pain from the areas of skin abrasion and road rash.
+After a motorcycle crash, you may feel quite a bit of pain from the areas of skin abrasion and road rash injuries.
 Sometimes this pain can mask greater injuries.
 Take the time to stretch your body and joints and check for areas of swelling and bruising.
 If you notice any excessive swelling, physical deformity, or the inability to smoothly maneuver your joints, head to the emergency room for treatment.